• Home

 Sweet and Spicy Bacon Wrapped Meatballs

-Several years ago, while Brian was traveling for work, he had bacon wrapped chicken at a restaurant and has always remembered how good it was.
+Several years ago, while Brian was traveling for work, he had bacon-wrapped chicken at a restaurant and has always remembered how good it was.
 So, last year I made Sweet and Spicy Sriracha Bacon Chicken Bites which we really enjoyed.

-To make these sweet and spicy bacon wrapped meatballs, mix together brown sugar and chili powder in a small bowl.
+To make these sweet and spicy bacon-wrapped meatballs, mix together brown sugar and chili powder in a small bowl.

 Spray a broiler pan with nonstick cooking spray.
 Cut a pound of bacon strips in half and wrap them around meatballs securing the bacon in place with a toothpick.
 Dredge the meatballs in the sugar and chili mixture, pressing to coat it well.
 Place them on the greased broiler pan.

-Bake at 350 degrees for 30-35 minutes, depending on how you like your bacon.
+Bake at 350˚F for 30-35 minutes, depending on how you like your bacon.

 Not only did the bacon get crispy, the sugar got crunchy too, for some amazing texture and flavor.

-meatball on a toothpick
+A meatball wrapped in bacon on a toothpick.

-Leave the toothpicks in the bacon wrapped meatballs, so that they are an easy-to-eat, finger food at your party.
+Leave the toothpicks in the meatballs so that they are an easy-to-eat finger food at your party.
+Line them up on a tray and watch them disappear!

 Sweet and Spicy Bacon Wrapped Meatballs